Anas436/Content-Creator-GPT/README.md

-This is a Python application that allows you to load a PDF and ask questions about it using natural language.
-The application uses a LLM to generate a response about your PDF.
-The LLM will not answer questions unrelated to the document.
+This is a Python application that allows you to ask questions about it using natural language.
+The application uses a LLM and OpenAI API to generate a content for any social media like YouTube about your topic.

 ## How it works

-The application reads the PDF and splits the text into smaller chunks that can be then fed into a LLM.
-It uses OpenAI embeddings to create vector representations of the chunks.
-The application then finds the chunks that are semantically similar to the question that the user asked and feeds those chunks to the LLM to generate a response.

-The application uses Streamlit to create the GUI and Langchain to deal with the LLM.
+The "Content creator GPT" is an application that utilizes the OpenAI API and Laungchain GPT to generate content for social media platforms like YouTube.
+It incorporates user chat history and retrieves relevant data from Wikipedia.
+Built using Streamlit, the application allows users to enter their messages or topics, which are then processed by the OpenAI API to generate tailored content.
+The application maintains consistency by considering the user's previous chat messages and leverages information from Wikipedia to enhance the content generation process.
+The generated content is presented back to the user through the Streamlit interface, providing an efficient and personalized way to create engaging content for social media platforms.

 ## Installation